 Price $499 USD

-If you have been buying and collecting microbrand watches for a good few years, have bought off Kickstarter or even just watched a good old fashion infomercial, you have seen the style of marketing that Outsiders Watches employs.
+If you have been buying and collecting microbrand watches for a good few years, have bought off Kickstarter, or even just watched a good old fashion infomercial, you have seen the style of marketing that Outsiders Watches employs.
 It’s over the top, it is usually too good to be true and it is what it is-audacious marketing.
 That is what I am witnessing with Outsiders.
 When I first came across the brand on Instagram, I somewhat overlooked the marketing tag lines because I have seen it before, so I decided to hold judgment on the watch until I got it in hand.
 I always try and stay as objective as possible.
-The watch itself, nothing really wrong with it and I would not put it in the category of cheap trash either, far from it.
-Doing research through while getting ready to do the review, it was hard to overlook just how over the top they are going being though.
+There is nothing really wrong with the watch and I wouldn’t put it in the cheap watch category, but while doing research to prepare for the review, it was hard to overlook just how over the top the company is marketing.
 I mean, let’s be perfectly clear here, this is not the first watch to be marked Swiss Made and sold for $500.
 Hell, Invicta used to do it all the time, and they had very similar marketing lingo to go along with it.

 If you read and watch our reviews here at Watchreport frequently (and hopefully are subscribed to our Youtube channel), you know that most of the time the video is recorded before the written article is done.
 This is done for many reasons, but mostly just how it is organized with the volume of watches that come in for review and how we have set it up.
-Normally, that really does not matter, but in this case, in the time between the video was done and today, the brand appeared at Baselworld.
-Posts on their Instagram feed were showing that they were giving out free watches to Baselworld attendees and I even saw a member of one of the Facebook watch groups I frequent post that he was one of the recipients.
+Normally, that does not matter, but in this case, in the time between the video and today, the brand appeared at Baselworld.
+Posts on their Instagram feed showed that they were handing out free watches to Baselworld attendees and I even saw a member of one of the Facebook watch groups post that he was one of the recipients.
 They legit were giving away their watches.
-I do not how many they allotted o give way, but I imagine a decent amount of people were game for it if nothing else than just sheer curiosity.
-I imagine it put some eyes on the Outsider Revolution.
+I do not how many they allotted to give way, but I imagine a decent amount of people were game for it if nothing else than just sheer curiosity.
+It put some eyes on the Outsider Revolution.

 If you haven’t head over to their website yet, let me copy and paste some of what is posted on the Outsiders website about their company and the Outsiders Revolution diver: